-Note: New clients must receive a copy of the Guide to Medi-Cal Mental Health Services when they first obtain services from the provider and upon request, thereafter.
+- Provide members with disabilities who cannot access this information online with auxiliary aids and services upon request at no cost. - Notice of Significant Change(s) Member Notification Requirement: - The Medi-Cal behavioral health delivery system must give each member notice of any significant change to the information contained in the Behavioral Health Member Handbook at least 30 days before the intended effect date of change. - Note: New clients must receive a copy of the Behavioral Health Member Handbook when they first obtain services from the provider and upon request, thereafter.
 (Handbooks are available in threshold languages.)
 Additional copies may be obtained from the MHP Behavioral Health Services Division at (619) 563-2700.
-To receive the materials in the audio or large print format contact QIMatters.HHSA@sdcounty.ca.gov
+To receive the materials in the audio contact QIMatters.HHSA@sdcounty.ca.gov